colealanroberts-zz/hackfetch/README.md

 ##### `.getTopItems()`

-Returns an array ids for the top 500 stories on HackerNews
+Returns an array ids for the top 500 items on HackerNews

 Example
 ```javascript